A Nebraska Aviation Museum

 A similar museum, the Combat Air Museum in Topeka, Kansas, utilized space at a former Air Force Base there.
 Although their main mission is slightly different, the museum has remained a promoter of aviation history for over 25 years.

-A Kansas Aviation Museum exists in Wichita promoting much the same idea as a Nebraska museum would, as does an Iowa Aviation Museum.
+A Kansas Aviation Museum exists in Wichita promoting much the same idea as a Lincoln museum could, as does an Iowa Aviation Museum.

 Arnold Heights Neighborhood Plans have mentioned of possibility of an aviation museum in the past as well.